Version: Unity 6.6 Alpha (6000.6)

 BuildHistoryDirectory Gets or sets the path where the build history will be stored.

-DefaultRootDirectory The default metadata directory path, regardless of the current build history directory.
+DefaultRootDirectory The default build history root directory path, regardless of the current build history directory.

-LatestBuildDirectory Returns the path in the build history created by the most recent build.
+LatestBuildReportDirectory Returns the build report directory of the most recent build.

 Static Methods